metaplex-foundation/developer-hub/src/pages/core/deserialization.md

 description: Learn about the deserialization of Asset accounts, Collection accounts and plugins.
 ---

-Digital assets on Core are composed of exactly **one on-chain account** that has all the relevant data inside of it.
+Digital assets on Core are composed of exactly **one on-chain account** that contains both the base asset data and the plugin.

 That means that if we want to read that data we need to learn how to deserialize it.

+In javascript we can deserialize both the base asset data and the plugin using a single function.
+In Rust we should deserialize base asset and specific plugins separately to avoid wasting compute and risking to cause a stack overflow in programs.

-### Deserializing Assets
+## Deserializing Assets

 Deserializing the `Asset` account will return information about:

 - **Owner**: The owner of the asset
-- **Update** Authority: The authority over the asset, or the collection Address if it's part of one
+- **Update Authority**: The authority over the asset, or the collection Address if it's part of one
 - **Name**: The Asset Name
-- **Uri**: The uri to the asset off-chain metadata.
+- **Uri**: The uri to the asset off-chain metadata. -->

 {% dialect-switcher title="Deserialize an Asset" %}